 The park has over 10 habituated gorilla families that are open to tourist visitation.
 Each gorilla family is restricted to be tracked by only 8 tourists per day.
 They are allowed to stay in the presence of gorillas for only one hour taking photos and interacting with them.
 A hike to meet the mountain gorillas takes a 1 to 6 hours or more depending on the movement of the gorillas.
 Mountain gorilla tracking activities start early morning at 7:00am with a briefing at the park headquarters.

-Golden Monkeys are other endangered primates in Volcanoes National Park Rwanda.
+Golden Monkeys are other endangered primates in this beautiful Rwanda.
 They are covered with golden fur and just like mountain gorillas, they also live in families of up-to 30 individuals.
 They often live in bamboo forests where they are usually seen and are pure vegetarians.
 They feed on bamboo leaves, shoots and fruits, flowers, invertebrates and shrubs.

 Before tracking to the golden monkeys, tourists starts with a briefing at the park headquarters in the morning.
 They are then guided to the forest taking 1 to 4 hours to get to them.

 There are a number of bird species here some of which are endemic to the Albertine Rift valley.
 Often seen birds include Ruwenzori Turaco, Bateleur, red-backed shrike, brown-necked parrot and many others.
 Most of the birds are seen while hiking in the forest.